 We host regular termly coffee mornings/afternoons where a number of internal and external professionals are in attendance to provide further guidance and support to parents.

 Who can I contact for further information?

-For further information, please contact Mr. J. Savage, Deputy Head teacher and Special Educational Needs Coordinator (SENCO) in the first instance.
+For further information, please contact Mrs. A. Seaton, Special Educational Needs and Disabilities Coordinator (SENDCO) in the first instance.
 You can also access further information about our school via the school website.